- Need a quick abrasive sanding tool?

 - The belt frequently goes out of alignment.

-#3 Best Makita auto-aligning belt sander
+#3 A smaller Makita auto-aligning belt sander

 Makita 9903 3×21, 8.8 amp, Belt sander

-- The front grip allows for comfortable handling.
+- The front grip enables comfortable handling.

 - The front roller design of the Makita 9903 causes the tool to vibrate when sanding in corners.

-#4 Best ergonomic Makita belt sander
+#4 Another ergonomic Makita belt sander

 Makita 9924DB 3×21, 7.8 amp, Belt sander

-- Has a replaceable ceramic wear plate.
+- Features a replaceable ceramic wear plate.

 - The low profile design ensures optimum balance.

-#5 Best belt sander for hard-to-reach edges
+#5 Belt sander for hard-to-reach edges

 Black Decker DS321 3×21, 7 amp, Belt sander